Leadership and Purpose: A History of Wilfrid Laurier University tells the story of the creation and growth of one of Canada’s leading universities.

 On October 30, 1911, a jubilant crowd of nearly 1,500 ...

 To the very few women who were teaching in Ontario’s universities at the time of the great expansion in the 1960s, Flora Roy is a legendary figure.
-To many others, academic colleagues and former students, ...
+To many others, academic colleagues and former students, s ...

 When Flora Roy accepted a teaching position at Waterloo College in 1948, she imagined it would be a temporary posting until she finished her dissertation and returned to Toronto or another large Canadian ...